We maintain nature reserves

 With knowledge and care – to preserve valuable habitats.

-Meadow mowing & staggered mowing
+Meadow mowing & relay mowing

-Clearing bushes and thinning forest edges
+Clearing brush and thinning forest edges

-Maintain and rejuvenate hedges and field trees
+Maintaining and rejuvenating hedges and field shrubs

 Maintaining dry meadows and lean grasslands

-Stabilize and expose moors and wetlands
+Stabilize and clear peatlands and wetlands

 Maintain amphibian waters